lostangles/LoraWAN-Stick/README.md

 ![Alt text](PCB.png?raw=true "PCB")

+# Functionality
+I wanted to make a single PCB that had some GPIO, communication interfaces, a module to transmit LoraWAN packets, and a way to get current location.
+The LoraWAN stack is offloaded from the 32u4 and rests in a PIC microcontroller inside the RN2903.
+This allows a simple interface of simply passing the payload from the 32u4 to the RN2903 without having to worry about the LoraWAN stack inside your project.

+The LoraWAN-Stick incorporates the LiPo charging circuitry common to the Adafruit Feather line of dev boards, as well as follows the same pinout for attachment of Adafruit Featherwings.
+Because both the RN2903 and GPS module use serial communications, serial communications with other nodes may be difficult; the GPS module uses the hardware UART, and communication to the RN2903 uses software serial.
+From my experience, having multiple software serial interfaces tends to work in unexpected ways, and should probably be avoided without thorough testing.

 # Pins
 Pinout follows Adafruit Feather format as I wanted to be able to add compatability of Adafruit Featherwings to this project.
 The 32u4 only has a single hardware UART, hard wired to the TX/RX of the GPS module.
 These pins are broken out on the header.